pulumi/pulumi-hugo/README.md

 ## Tidying up

-To clear away any modules caches or build artifacts, run:
+To clear away any module caches or build artifacts, run:

 ```
 make clean